markusmoenig/Eldiron/docs/docs/characters_items/attributes.md

 sidebar_position: 5
 ---

-This chapter lists all supported **attributes** for characters and items in Eldiron.
+This chapter lists supported **attributes** for characters and items in Eldiron.

 Attributes can be applied to characters, items, or both.

 This page covers individual attributes such as `tile_id`, `radius`, or `timeout`.
+Gameplay rules such as weapon damage, spell cooldowns, intent ranges, class permissions, armor categories, and progression belong in the effective ruleset: the official ruleset plus **Game / Rules** project overrides.

 Some character configuration in the **Attributes** editor also uses top-level TOML tables instead of single attributes, for example: